daniel-yj-yang/ml/model_evaluation/README.md

 - AUC can be interpreted as the **probability** that the model **ranks** a random positive example (a random sample of y<sub>actual</sub>=1) **more highly** than a random negative example (a random sample of y<sub>actual</sub>=0), where "ranks more highly" means prob(y<sub>pred</sub>=1 \| y<sub>actual</sub>=1) > prob(y<sub>pred</sub>=1 \| y<sub>actual</sub>=0), that is, y-axis > x-axis on the ROC curve.
 - If prob(y<sub>pred</sub>=1 \| y<sub>actual</sub>=1) = prob(y<sub>pred</sub>=1 \| y<sub>actual</sub>=0), then y-axis = x-axis, then AUC = 50% probability, which is the same as random guessing.

-- Accuracy is sensitive to **class unbalance** (that is, the ratio of Actual Positive cases [P] to Actual Negative cases [N]), but the ROC curve is **independent** of the P:N ratio and is therefore suitable for comparing classifiers when this ratio may vary.
+- Accuracy is sensitive to **class imbalance** (that is, the ratio of Actual Positive cases [P] to Actual Negative cases [N]), but the ROC curve is **independent** of the P:N ratio and is therefore suitable for comparing classifiers when this ratio may vary.

 - AUC is an aggregate measure of binary classifier's performance **across all possible decision thresholds (the threshold to make the decision that y<sub>pred</sub>=1)**
 - Increasing decision threshold (cut-off probability score for predicting y=1 vs. y=0) equals to moving a point on the ROC curve to the left, making it harder to classify y=1 or reducing the size of y<sub>pred</sub>=1.